Some of the largest websites and the most popular brands on the internet choose Drupal.

 Choose Drupal for Security

 Security is of paramount concern to businesses, and Drupal, already known for its large community, maintains a dedicated security team that regularly reviews releases and security issues.
-Drupal has a good issue tracking system and a large install base, thus security vulnerabilities are detected and fixed quickly.
+Drupal security features are well developed with a good issue tracking system and a large install base, thus security vulnerabilities are detected and fixed quickly.

 With regular updates and security reports regarding users and software installations, Drupal is a very popular option for banks and industries that deal with a lot of sensitive personal information.